be-smals-thim/documentation-site/docs/dp/consultation_profile.md

+---
-# Message Registry Service
+title: Message Registry Service - Consultation Profile
+sidebar_label: Consultation Profile
+---

 In order to be a Document Provider one MUST implement a Message Registry Service and Register that service on the Provider Registry Service.
-This service MUST follow the [e-Box Message Registry open API Spec](../openapi/ebox-rest_page.md)
+This service MUST follow the [e-Box Message Registry open API Spec](../spec/specifications.md)

 ## Introspect of an e-Box Enterprise Oauth Token